Beijing, Xi’an & Shanghai

 • Peking duck dinner A favourite dish of the emperors during the Ming Dynasty, Peking duck became available to the masses when a later dynasty collapsed and court chefs took their recipes to the streets.
 Indulge in spiced, crispy duck carved into strips and eaten on thin pancakes with cucumber, shallot, and plum sauce.

-• Optional: Kung Fu Show The Legend of Kung Fu Show is a mix of traditional martial arts and modern theatre.
+• Kung fu show The Legend of Kung Fu Show is a mix of traditional martial arts and modern theatre.
 Presenting stunning Kung Fu skills, exquisite ballet and music, this fusion of modern dance with Chinese traditional martial arts makes this performance one of the most loved Kung Fu shows in China.

 3 Beijing

-• Tai Chi lesson Discover the history of the Chinese martial art, Tai Chi.
+• Thai chi lesson Discover the history of the Chinese martial art, Tai Chi.
 Learn the moves from an experienced instructor, then practice what you've been taught.

 • Great Wall of China visit Stretching from Korea to the Gobi Desert, the Great Wall of China reaches 1,500 miles along old imperial borders.
 The wall was built mainly by millions of slaves, repairing and lengthening existing defensive walls throughout the centuries (the oldest dating back to the 5th century BC), until the massive structure was complete.
 Sentries posted at the stone watchtowers along its length could use smoke to signal an imminent attack.